nasa/trick/docs/developer_docs/Variable-Server.md

 + int copy_data_scheduled(long long curr_tics);
 + int copy_data_top(long long curr_frame);

-// Called from VariableServerThread
+// Called from VariableServerSessionThread
 + virtual int copy_data_async();
 ```

 The VariableServerSession has a method that should be called when it is time to handle a message and act on it.
-This is called from the VariableServerThread loop.
+This is called from the VariableServerSessionThread loop.
 ```
 + virtual int  handle_message();
 ```